CeramicTeam/langchain-ceramic/README.md

 ### RAG pipeline
 Use the retriever tool `CeramicSearchRetriever` to obtain relevant documents for RAG pipelines.

 Because Ceramic uses lexical search, we first convert the natural language query into keywords using an LLM before retrieval.
-The original query is still passed through to the answer prompt.
+The original natural language query is still passed through to the answer prompt.

 ```python
 # !pip install -qU langchain langchain-openai langchain-ceramic